doukn0wdaway/d-nats/README.md

 Todo:

-- [ ] Support for arrays in the resolver
+- [ ] Test with some dto systems like ZOD, classtransformer, classvalidator
-- [ ] Support for generics in the resolver
+- [ ] add max resolving depth and maybe some optimizations

 ---
 d stands for deez :)